 - They are loads of fun!

-In fact, the only bad thing I can possibly think of about art challenges is that it can be a real hassle getting even basic information about them.
+The only bad thing I can think of about art challenges is that getting even basic information about them can be a nuisance.

 - What is Drawcember?

 How Can You Find the Best Art Challenges Out There?

 I believe this is the complete directory of art challenges on the internet.
 I hope it proves to be a valuable resource for every artist and leads to many great experiences.

 And while you are participating, remember that it’s not just about your own work – equally important is to see what other artists are doing, learn from them, enjoy their art, and maybe even offer some of your own comments and feedback.

 So don’t just tag your own work – use the hashtags to follow others!